 Inside: Do we give heartfelt worship when life is going well?
-If you’re like me, the truest form of devotion happens after going through tough times.
+If you’re like me, the truest form of devotion happens after going through a hard time.

 I found myself hiding away in my room to just sit in despair.
 As I looked out my bathroom window, the weather seemed to share my feelings of gloom.